FrenchExDev/FrenchExDev.Net/DOCUMENTATION-GUIDELINES.md

 - [ ] All text is readable in both light and dark mode
 - [ ] Semantic color coding applied
 - [ ] No default Mermaid styling visible
+- [ ] All sequence arrows are inside rect sections

 ---